harbourlab/SparK/README.md

 Please cite our article in bioRxiv: https://www.biorxiv.org/content/10.1101/845529v1.full

-<img src="https://github.com/harbourlab/SparK/blob/master/Summary.png" width="900">

 Feature requests are welcome!
 For help, bug reports, and to request features contact Stefan.Kurtenbach@me.com

+<img src="https://github.com/harbourlab/SparK/blob/master/Summary.png" width="900">

+Coming soon... plotting interaction arcs for e.g. Hi-C, ChIA-PET, Hi-ChIP or any other interaction data!

-Plot NGS bedgraph tracks including replicates, averaging replicates, overlay, and standard deviations.
+Plot NGS bedgraph tracks including replicates, averaging of replicates, track overlay, standard deviations, and a smart scale bar.
 Output files are true high-resolution vector graphics (.svg), for easy editing and customization.

 This tool uses bedgraph files to generate the figures.
 To convert BAM files to bedgraph files, you can use deeptools, with "bamCoverage -b bamfile.bam -o outputfilename.bdg -bs 1 -of bedgraph".
 Make sure to use the "-bs 1" option.
-This should not be done for ChIP-seq data.
+This should not be done for ChIP-seq data!
 For ChIP-seq, use the bedgraphs from the MACS2 output (or any other ChIP-seq pipeline).
 To convert bigwig (bw) files to bedgraph files you can use for instance the USCS bigWigToBedGraph tool (https://genome.ucsc.edu/goldenpath/help/bigWig.html).

 <pre>
 Requirements: